lightningd/plugins/drain/README.md

 ```

 Alternatively, you can also symlink or copy the plugins executable to the
-`.lightning/plugins` folder or the `plugins` folder of your c-lightning
+`.lightning/plugins` folder or the `plugins` folder of your Core-Lightning
 installation as executables within these directories will be loaded as plugins.